 Other purses vary in the number of loop-and-twist stitches forming a vertical element and the number of twists in an individual stitch but share the same basic structure.
 The use of two needles is predominant, most often with silk on the one, and gold or silver on the other, but silk on both needles is also seen.
 Several colors of the silk are often used to form decorative patterns.
-Although the Stockholm purse was made bottom-up (the photo of the stitch structure is oriented to match the illustrations of stitches in previous posts), other purses were made top down as is common to all the written instructions.
+Although the Stockholm purse was made starting at the bottom (the photo of the stitch structure is oriented to match the illustrations of stitches in previous posts), other purses were made top down as is common to all the written instructions.

 Beyond being a pristine example, this purse is unusual (perhaps unique) in the precision with which it can be localized and dated.
 A slip of paper was found inside it with the following text:

 Elisabet Paulson gift med Derecteur Wolf wirkat detta 1693 tilika med det öfriga wirkade i skåpet.